jpserres/enctool/README.md

 # enctool
 Command line tool to detect and convert files encoding.

+## Releases notes

+### 0.3

+- Add "-se" option to display names of all supported encodings.
+- Add "-bom" option to force adding BOM to output UTF-8 file.
+- Add "-nobom" option to remove BOM to output UTF-8 file.

+### 0.2

+- Add "-f" option to force input encoding.

+### 0.1

+- Detect encoding of file or directory (recursive).
+- Convert encoding of file or directory (recursive).
+- Display additional informations : confidence, language.
+- Display files with different encoding from one selected.
+- Filter file names with regular expression.

 ## HOW TO
 Display embedded manual
 java -jar enctool.jar